Construction of Kuranishi structures on the moduli spaces of pseudo holomorphic disks: II

 \section{Statement of the results}

-In this section, we state the main result of this article precisely.
+In this section, we precisely state the main result of this article.
 (We consider not only boundary marked points but also interior marked points.)

-\begin{shitu} $(X,\omega)$ is a symplectic manifold that is tame (at infinity).\footnote{See \cite[Definition 4.1.1]{Si}, for example, for the definition of tameness (at infinity).} $(L,\sigma)$ is a compact Lagrangian submanifold of $X$ equipped with a relative spin structure $\sigma$.\footnote{ See \cite[Definition 1.1.6]{fooobook} and \cite[Definition 8.1.2]{fooobook2} for the definition of relative spin structure.} $J$ is an almost complex structure on $X$, which is tamed by $\omega$. $\beta \in H_2(X,L;\Z)$. $\diamond$\footnote{The mark $\diamond$ indicates the end of Situation.} \end{shitu}
+\begin{shitu} $(X,\omega)$ is a symplectic manifold that is tame (at infinity).\footnote{ Namely we assume that there exists a compatible almost complex structure which is tame at infinity.
+See \cite[Definition 4.1.1]{Si}, for example, for the definition of tameness (at infinity).
+We also fix a connected component of compatible tame almost complex structures.} $(L,\sigma)$ is a compact Lagrangian submanifold of $X$ equipped with a relative spin structure $\sigma$.\footnote{ See \cite[Definition 1.6]{fooobook} and \cite[Definition 8.1.2]{fooobook2} for the definition of relative spin structure.} $J$ is an almost complex structure on $X$, which is tamed by $\omega$. $\beta \in H_2(X,L;\Z)$. $\diamond$\footnote{The mark $\diamond$ indicates the end of Situation.} \end{shitu}